 - Current Stock:

-Note: the number listed as 'Current Stock' means the maximum number I can build at one time.
-It may mean that I can send one out immediately, but more often means that I'll need anywhere from three to five days to assemble and test one.
+Note: I may be able to send out one of these immediately, but more often, I'll need anywhere from three to five days to assemble and test one.
 See the 'Ordering' page on the thaudio.com website for details.